Palabi Kothay

 Palabi Kothay is a Bangladeshi feminist comedy film released in 1997.
-It is a finest example of Bangladeshi women-oriented film.
 Humayun Faridi produced the film.
 Palabi Kothay is one of flop films in Bangladesh.
-The film is a remake of Kamal Haasan's own Tamil hit, Magalir Mattum which itself was a remake of the 1980 American film 9 to 5.

 Plot

-The film tells the story of three female characters struggling in the office Shirin and Nuri were teased by the office boss.
-Millie teaches them to stand up against all these injustices.
+The film tells the story of three female characters struggling in the office.
+Shirin and Nuri are teased by the office boss and Millie teaches them to stand up against all these injustices.
 After many storms, problems and incidents, they are able to protest against the injustice.